Will-ALVIDI/cppStartingKit/README.md

 * Copy your updated `*.sublime-package` and overwrite the one in your `Sublime Text/Packages` folder.
 * Restart Sublime Text.

 # Use the included C++ custom build

 ## Prerequisite
+If you want to use the C++ Starting Kit build system you have 3 things to do :
+* Install MinGW, in our case MinGW 64 for x86 and x64 developments.
+* Add MinGW to your system path.
+* Restart your computer

 ### Install MinGW